Life As a Commercial and Industrial Designer

 - Microsoft Project

 - Microsoft Publisher

-How to Become a Commercial & Industrial Designer
+How do I Become a Commercial & Industrial Designer?

 How many years of work experience do I need?